ultravideo/cloud-encoder/README.md

 Server.js communicates with the user through socket.js

-It also spawns 5 worker threads and 1 message queue thread.
+It also spawns NUMBER_OF_WORKER_THREADS (5) worker threads and 1 message queue thread.

 ## worker.js
-Cloud uses 5 worker threads for processing user requests.
+Cloud uses NUMBER_OF_WORKER_THREADS worker threads for processing user requests.
 Workers listen to Kue's message queue for encoding requests.

 How a worker thread works is very straightforward: